US consumer prices edged up 0.1% in May

 WASHINGTON – U.S. consumer prices increased a slight 0.1% in May, as inflation was tempered by lower costs for gasoline, electricity and used cars.

-The Labor Department says that the consumer price index rose 1.8% during the past year.
+The Labor Department said Wednesday that the consumer price index rose 1.8% during the past year.
 Excluding the volatile food and energy categories, core prices rose 0.1% in May and 2% from a year ago.

 Inflation has been consistently muted, slightly below or near the Federal Reserve's target of 2% even though the economy is poised in July to set the record for the longest expansion in U.S. history.